 The economic fallout from the coronavirus pandemic is staggering.
-Practically overnight, more than 26 million Americans have joined the ranks of the unemployed.
+Millions of Americans have joined the ranks of the unemployed.

-Many of those 26 million Americans were first-time filers for jobless benefits.
 As you may know, the application process for unemployment insurance varies by state.
-And we’re seeing reports that the process isn’t going smoothly for everyone.
+And we’re seeing reports that the process is not going smoothly for everyone.

 That’s prompted some people who are out of work to consider tapping their 401(k) accounts in the interim.

 Under normal circumstances, there are early withdrawal penalties if you choose to withdraw from your 401(k) before age 59.5.
 These include: